Best CPU For Video Editing [Intel And AMD Processors]

 This i7-9700F from Intel comes with a 3.0 GHz base clock speed.
 Improved overall system responsiveness helps in consistent high level performance of the system.
 With the Intel turbo boost, you can simply achieve 4.8 GHz speed, which is an insane speed for this Processor.

+If you are looking the best processor for video editing and gaming, this CPU will be an ideal choise.
 Having 8 cores, it allows you to run multiple programs without slowing down your computer system, and the 16 threads allow data to be processed by a single CPU core, thus boosting the overall performance.

 NVIDIA GeForce RTX 2060 6GB